 According to Oxford Dictionary of Media and Communication verbal communication is “human interaction through the use of words or messages in linguistic form.”

 In the workplace, there are various types of verbal communication depending on who you’re interacting with and the method of synchronous communication you choose.
+For example, conversations with colleagues may rely more on informal communication, whereas conversations with clients or superiors often require formal communication for clarity and professionalism.
 The two main categories are informal and formal communication.

 Types of verbal communication: